-These Easy Spanakopita Triangles are traditionally served as a Greek appetizer or snack.
-These spinach pies are made with feta cheese (also known as spanakotiropita), ricotta cheese and spinach leaves wrapped in flaky, buttery phyllo dough.
+Making Spanakopita Triangles are a family tradition.
+They are traditionally served as a Greek appetizer or snack and are served at almost every family gathering!
+They are made with feta cheese, ricotta cheese (my secret ingredient) and spinach leaves wrapped in flaky, buttery phyllo dough.
+They are SO delicious!

 A "traditional" Greek spanakopita filling simply uses spinach and feta cheese however I have found that incorporating ricotta cheese adds a much needed creaminess that I feel many, MANY spinach pies lack.